cartheur/wireless-power-laboratory/3721A/README.md

 14.07.2023
     845: Into the A15 board and found a flaw in the 5V supply.
 It was working when I started but adjusting the voltage for the other settings caused the 5V supply to fail.
+    855: Both 5245L units are in need of repair before they can be useful.
+I can still continue on with the planning.